coreboot/coreboot/Documentation/code_of_conduct.md

 misunderstandings can (and do) happen.
 Always assume that others are friendly and may have picked less-than-stellar wording by accident.

-If you feel that you have been treated unfairly, we want to hear about it so we can handle the situation.
-Please contact our arbitration team
+If you have a grievance due to conduct in this community, we want to hear about it so we can handle the situation.
+Please contact our arbitration team directly: They will listen to you and react in a timely fashion.

-directly: They will listen to you.
-If you don't get a response within a few days, your mail was probably lost.
-Please resend your mail to another member of the arbitration team in that case.
+For transparency there is no alias or private mailing list address for you to reach out to, since we want to make sure that you know who will (and who won't) read your message.

+However since people might be on travel or otherwise be unavailable at times, consider reaching out to multiple persons.

+The team will treat your messages confidential as far as the law permits.
+For the purpose of knowing what law applies, the list provides the usual country of residence of each team member.

 ## Unacceptable Behavior